Four-letter word: History

-Occasionally the phrase "four-letter word" is humorously used to describe common words composed of four letters.
-Typical examples include the word work, implying that work can be unpleasant, or the game of golf, jokingly referred to as a four-letter word when a player's pastime becomes an exercise in frustration.
-Charlotte Observer journalist Doug Robarchek noted in 1993 how many politicians have names with four letters, "Ever notice how many U.S. politicians have names that are also four-letter words?
+Occasionally, the phrase "four-letter word" is humorously used to describe common words composed of four letters.
+Examples include the word work, implying that work can be unpleasant, or the game of golf, jokingly referred to as a four-letter word when a player's pastime becomes an exercise in frustration.
+In 1993, Charlotte Observer journalist Doug Robarchek noted how many U.S. politicians have names with four letters, humorously observing, "Ever notice how many U.S. politicians have names that are also four-letter words?
 Ford, Dole, Duke, Bush, Gore ... and how many make us think of four-letter words?"